SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/create/includes/step-4-recipients.md

 <!-- markdownlint-disable-file MD041 -->
 When creating a mailing, you must select the recipients of the mailing.
 You can add recipients from multiple sources.
 In addition, you can set various mailing options here and also preview the mailing.

 Your target list is the group of people you believe will respond best to your message.
-If you tailor your marketing message specifically to that group, you get a better chance of success, and don’t waste time and effort on people who are not interested.
+If you tailor your marketing message specifically to that group, you get a better chance of success and avoid wasting time and effort on people who are not interested.

 You can use selections, projects or add single contacts in SuperOffice CRM.